foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## JavaScript on the Client Side

-In order use JavaScript on the client side, you can use script tags:
+In order to use JavaScript on the client side, you can use script tags:

 <pre><code data-trim contenteditable>
 &lt;script src="main.js"&gt; &lt;/script&gt;